lowkey hard being awesome

-Webb invented the digital infinity mirror; an innovation of the infinity mirror using high power commercial LED displays, custom-built computer hardware and architectural dielectric glass.
+Webb invented the digital infinity mirror; an innovation of the infinity mirror using high power commercial LED displays, custom-built computer hardware.
 This combination of materials realises his vision of a digital medium that shifts in 4-dimensions as a function of each viewers perspective.

 Inside his artworks, he questions the real-life scenarios and consequences created through our newly acquired, daily use of technology.
 Harnessing real-time data feeds from mortality statistics, stock market prices and social media feeds to juxtapose a reflection on ultimate contemporary life.
 He is often touching on themes of mental health, addiction, big data and control as a guinea pig of the internet revolution and asking questions about the various implications of its application on modern society.